-Number of children at the end of Key Stage 2: 62
+Number of children at the end of Key Stage 2: 47

-TEAC HER ASSE SSME NT
+TEAC HER ASSE SSME ENT

-Perce Percentage with each outcome
+Perce ntage with each outco ome

-HNM EM PK1/ 2 РК3 PK4 PK5 PK6 wts EXS GDS Α L F Р Q
+ним EM PK1/ 2 РК3 PK4 PK5 PK6 wts EXS GDS Α L F P Q

-Reading 0 0 0 0 0 0 0 0

-Writing 0 0 0 0 0 0 24 53 23 0 0 0 0 0
+Writing 0 0 0 0 0 0 17 53 30 0 0

-Mathemat ics 0 0 0 0 0 0 0 0

-Science 26 74 0 0 0 0 0
+Science 17 83 0 0 0 0 0

-Т TEST RESULTS

-Percentage with each outcome

-В NS AS А L М U J F Р Н α

-Reading 0 31 69 0 0 0 0 0 0 0 0 0

-Grammar, Spelling and Punctuation 0 23 77 0 0 0 0 0 0 0 0 0

-Mathematics 0 26 74 0 0 0 0 0 0 0 0 0

-ATTAINMENT Percentage of pupils achieving the expected standard in English reading, English writing and mathematics 63% Percentage of pupils achieving a higher standard in English reading, English writing and mathematics 15% Pupils' average scaled score in English reading 103 Pupils' average scaled score in mathematics 103
+ATTAINMENT - Test Results Percentage of pupils achieving the expected standard in English reading, English writing and mathematics 77% Percentage of pupils achieving a higher standard in English reading, English writing and mathematics 26% Pupils' average scaled score in English reading 107 Pupils' average scaled score in mathematics 107 Percentage reaching the expected standard (a scaled score of 100 or more) in Reading 87% Percentage reaching the expected standard (a scaled score of 100 or more) in Grammar, punctuation and spelling 96% Percentage reaching the expected standard (a scaled score of 100 or more) in Mathematics 83% Percentage reaching the higher standard (a scaled score of 110 or more) in Reading 43% Percentage reaching the higher standard (a scaled score of 110 or more) in Grammar, punctuation and spelling 68% Percentage reaching the higher standard (a 38% scaled score of 110 or more) in Mathematics

-HNM Has not met the required standard for most 11 year olds.
+- HNM Has not met the required standard for most 11 year olds.

-EM Pupil assessed against the Engagement model
+- EM Pupil assessed against the Engagement model

-PK1 Pre-key stage Standard 1.
+- PK1 Pre-key stage Standard 1.
 PK4 Pre-key stage Standard 4.

-PK2 Pre-key stage Standard 2.
+- PK2 Pre-key stage Standard 2.
 PK5 Pre-key stage Standard 5.

-PK3 Pre-key stage Standard 3.
+- PK3 Pre-key stage Standard 3.
 PK6 Pre-key stage Standard 6.

-WTS Working towards the expected standard.
+- WTS Working towards the expected standard.

-EXS Working at the expected standard.
+- EXS Working at the expected standard.

-GDS Working at greater depth at the expected standard.
+- GDS Working at greater depth at the expected standard.

-A Absent
+- A Absent

-L Left
+- L Left

-F Pupil will take test in the future
+- F Pupil will take test in the future

-P Pupil has taken test in the past
+- P Pupil has taken test in the past

-B Working below the standard of the test
+- B Working below the standard of the test

-M Missing
+- M Missing

 - T Unable to access test

 - H Pupil cheating

 - Q Maladministration

 - AS Achieved Standard

 - NS Not Achieved Standard

 - U Unable to access test

 - J Just arrived in the school